bsmith89/blog/content/Education/python-lesson-balance.md

-I'm not aware of any studies on this topic (if you are, please pass them my way), but I'm willing to speculate that this second approach has a higher risk of subjecting learners from underrepresented groups to stereotype threat, a major risk when teaching a subject, like programming, that has a pervasive diversity problem.
+I'm not aware of any studies on this topic (if you are, please pass them my way), but I'm willing to speculate that this second approach has a higher risk of subjecting learners from underrepresented groups to stereotype threat, a major risk when teaching a subject with a pervasive diversity problem.

 Luckily for us all, there's a whole spectrum of approaches in between the motivations-first and foundations-first extremes.